14-Day Comfort Safari & Authentic Cultural Experience

 Accommodation included

-After breakfast, head to Arusha National Park for game viewing drives and guided game walks led by an armed game ranger.
-A verdant gem and the location of the fourth highest mountain in Africa—Mount Meru (4,566 m).
-Visitors to this park will be amazed by the stunning landscapes, ranging from the Meru Crater in the west, the Ngurdoto Crater in the southeast, to the grasslands, and the alkaline Momella Lakes in the northeast.
-Buffaloes, zebras, and elephants are commonly seen.
-Arusha Park is a fantastic birdwatching destination all year round, especially from November to April when long-distance migratory birds visit the area.
-Some of these birds travel from as far as North Africa and Europe to breed in this captivating region.
-The Ngurdoto Crater, also known as “Little Ngorongoro,” features a lush, swampy caldera and steep crater walls.
-A packed lunch will be provided at a picnic site.
-Later, return to Arusha for dinner and stay overnight at Mtoni River Lodge.
+After breakfast, head to Arusha National Park for game viewing drives and guided game walks with an armed game ranger.
+This green gem is home to the fourth highest mountain in Africa—Mount Meru (4,566 m).
+Visitors to this park will be captivated by the stunning landscapes, ranging from the Meru Crater in the west and the Ngurdoto Crater in the southeast to the grasslands and the alkaline Momella Lakes in the northeast.
+Buffalo, zebras, and elephants can be spotted.
+Arusha Park is an excellent bird-watching hotspot year-round, especially from November to April when long-distance migratory birds visit the area.
+Some of these birds travel from as far as North Africa and Europe to breed in this enchanting land.
+The Ngurdoto Crater, also known as “Little Ngorongoro,” features a rich, swampy caldera and steep crater walls.
+A packed lunch will be served at a picnic site.
+Afterwards, drive back to Arusha for dinner and an overnight stay at Mtoni River Lodge.

 Breakfast, Lunch, Dinner